Living-with-machines/zooniverse-analysis-workshop/README.md

-# Introduction to Jupyter Notebooks: the weird and the wonderful
+# Zooniverse: how to download and analyse your task annotations

 <!-- TODO: insert DOI -->